roycoprotocol/cross-chain-deposit-module/README.md

    - Atomic Weiroll Wallet creation and execution of deposit recipes upon an offer being filled.
    - Allows APs to execute withdrawal recipes to reclaim their funds.

-1. **[WeirollWallet](https://github.com/roycoprotocol/royco/blob/main/src/WeirollWallet.sol)**: Smart contract wallets (owned by depositors) used to execute recipes
+1. **[WeirollWallet](https://github.com/roycoprotocol/royco/blob/main/src/WeirollWallet.sol)**: Smart contract wallets (owned by depositors) used to execute [Weiroll Scripts/Recipes](https://github.com/weiroll/weiroll)
    - Used on the source chain to deposit funds for liquidity provision on the destination chain and to withdraw funds (rage quit) from the ```DepositLocker``` prior to bridge.
-   - Used on the destination chain to hold multiple depositors' positions from the same market, execute the destination campaign's deposit recipes, and hold the receipt tokens for withdrawal after an unlock timestamp.
+   - Used on the destination chain to hold multiple depositors' positions from the same market, execute the destination campaign's deposit recipes, and hold the receipt tokens for depositors to withdraw after an unlock timestamp.

 2. **[DepositLocker](https://github.com/roycoprotocol/cross-chain-deposit-module/blob/main/src/core/DepositLocker.sol)**: Deployed on the source chain
    - Integrates with Royco's RecipeMarketHub to facilitate deposits and withdrawals.